Parihar07/Software-Architecture-with-Cpp-2E/Chapter07/README.md

 In the build directory, run `cpack`.
 Simple as that.
 Assuming you're running on a system supporting DEB packages, you'll get a .tar.gz file, a .zip file, and a .deb package.

+### Troubleshooting

+Windows Firewall can block connections to the IP address 0.0.0.0 therefore set 127.0.0.1 in customer/src/customer/main.cpp as a workaround or allow connections to that address